charygao/comparator/src/site/markdown/index.md

 type,asc,true,false|name,asc,true,false|createdAt,asc,true,false
 ```

-The field name can also be a path to value, if you have complex objects:
+The field name can also be a path to a value, if you have complex objects:
 ```text
 properties.color.default,desc,true,false
 ```